9406012766/fabzero/gitaccount.md

-## Steps to creat a account in Github and link with Visual Studio Code (VSC)
+## Steps to creat a account in Github

 To creat an account in Github web site following steps has to follow: